Difficulty

 Asian Persimmon: Diospyros kaki

-Non-astringent Asian persimmons develop less flavor than the Astringent-type and are generally said to taste identical to one another, but some people prefer their firm texture.
+Non-astringent Asian persimmons develop less flavor than the Astringent-type and are generally said to taste identical to one another, so they should primarily be chosen for their hardiness and ripening date.
+Some people, however, do not mind this shortcoming, because they much prefer their firm texture.
 Astringent persimmons do not become edible until they are nearly as soft as a water balloon.

 Chinebuli